Yujun-Yan/LINSYS/README.md

 nohup matlab -nodisplay <runtime.m> log &

 To change the datasets, change the names for the file and partition file in the runtime.m/runtime_overlap.m file, remember to change the directionality based on whether your graph is directed or undirected.
+# Paper:
+For more details, pleae refer to our paper: http://web.eecs.umich.edu/~dkoutra/papers/18_FlowR_SDM_CR.pdf

+For supplementary proofs, you can find it in the repository

+To cite our paper:
+@inproceedings{yan2018fast,
+  title={Fast flow-based random walk with restart in a multi-query setting}, author={Yan, Yujun and Heimann, Mark and Jin, Di and Koutra, Danai}, booktitle={Proceedings of the 2018 SIAM International Conference on Data Mining}, pages={342--350}, year={2018}, organization={SIAM}